AlexandruOriean/git-github-presentation/README.md

 For this project, I have created a test suite and created the corresponding commits.

+To recap:

+1. Create a repo on github
+2. Navigate to your folder
+3. `git init`
+4. `git remote add origin <repo URL>`
+5. `git add <all relevant files>`
+6. `git commit -m "Commit message"`
+7. `git push origin master`
+8. Repeat from step 5 as needed

 ---

 ## Contributing to an existing project